Dynamic Correlation as an Incentive Device: A recursive program

 \begin{lem*} $\bar U>0$ if and only if $\gd \ge \ubar \gd$, where $\ubar \gd$ is given by

 If $\gd \ge \ubar \gd$, then

 \end{lem*}

-\cref{lem:boundUC} is intuitive: because effort incentives are dynamic, optimal communication is nontrivial if and only if the (worker's) discount factor is sufficiently high.
+Because effort incentives are dynamic, optimal communication is nontrivial if and only if the discount factor is sufficiently high.
 Consequently, if $\gd < \ubar \gd$, then the set of PCE payoff vectors is degenerate at $(0,0)$ so that in the PCE attaining this payoff vector, rejection and shirking are perpetually recommended.
 The expression \eqref{eq:UB} has a straightforward interpretation: $\bar U$ is the worker's Stackelberg payoff less the corresponding expected moral hazard cost $\ubar \ga c$.
-Hereafter, I focus on parameters given which $\gd \ge \ubar \gd$, so that $\bar U$ is positive and \eqref{eq:programmain} is nontrivial.\footnote{It can be readily verified that $\ubar \gd < \ubar \gd^B$, where $\gd^B$ is the lowest $\gd$ satisfying $w - c \ge x_\gd$ given which the PPE payoff set is nondegenerate by \cref{prop:flbenchmark}.
-This is intuitive, as the PPE payoff set is a subset of the PCE payoff set for each discount factor.} Note that a client receives zero expected payoff from accepting when she perceives the worker as exerting effort with the Stackelberg probability and shirking with complementary probability.
+Hereafter, I focus on parameters given which $\ubar \gd \in (0,1)$ and $\gd \ge \ubar \gd$, so that \eqref{eq:programmain} is nontrivial.\footnote{It can be readily verified that $\ubar \gd < \ubar \gd^B$, where $\ubar \gd^B$ is the lowest $\gd$ satisfying $w - c \ge x_\gd$ given which the PPE payoff set $E$ is nondegenerate by \cref{prop:Flbenchmark}.
+This is intuitive, as the PPE payoff set is a subset of the PCE payoff set for each discount factor.}